kubermatic/docs/content/operation/control-plane/resource-usage/_index.en.md

 pre = "<b></b>"
 +++

-Based on the number of Pods & Nodes in a cluster, the resource usage differ.
+Based on the number of Pods & Nodes in a cluster, the resource usage differs.
 Below some values we identified by testing with the [clusterloader](https://github.com/kubernetes/perf-tests/tree/master/clusterloader2) tool.

 ## Storage

-As each user cluster contains a etcd StatefulSet with 3 pods, it requires 3 5GB volumes.
+As each user cluster contains an etcd StatefulSet with 3 pods, it requires 3 5GB volumes.
-5GB might be for some scenarios too big, therefore the size can be configured cluster wide via the values.yaml.
+5GB might be for some scenarios too big, therefore the size can be configured cluster-wide via the values.yaml.

 ## CPU & Memory